 A way you can tell where you will need to hold your microphone is to test with you hand.
 Hold your hand around your mouth about 3 inches away and speak if you can feel your breath on your hand at all this will be the areas you WILL need to avoid holding your microphone, also try different spots around your mouth.
 Once you have found a spot that is comfortable for you next test this with you microphone to see if you end up hearing a “sonic blast” at all.

 I hope this information helps you with speaking in public venues or like Tara did by making informative videos.
 Thank you for taking the time to read this and Happy Speaking!!!!

 - how to sound good on the radio

-- speaking in microphone
+- sound when speaking too close in a microphone